vietanhvu225/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### Note
+This project be used for learning only.
+Do not use it  for development or production purposes.